jerhsiao/music_research/README.md

 This project includes three main scripts for processing EEG data and analyzing audio stimuli:

 - **`analyze_stimuli.py`**: Extracts musical features (tempo, key, spectral properties, MFCCs, chroma) from audio stimuli.
 - **`process_madeeg.py`**: Processes EEG data from the MAD-EEG dataset, integrates behavioral and musical features, and generates a comprehensive CSV file with attention labels.
 - **`process_physionet.py`**: Processes PhysioNet EEG data recorded during mental arithmetic tasks, extracts features, and trains a predictive model for attention and performance quality.
+Creates visualizations and pkl files for the machine learning models.

 To use this program, clone the repository.
 Navigate to project directory.